When it comes to your MRI, experience matters.

 - You’ll be positioned on a scan table that slides into the MRI’s circular opening.
 A signal-enhancing coil may be placed on your affected body part.

 - The technologist will be in the adjacent room observing you during your procedure.
-They can see or hear you at all times, and you’ll have a call button in case you need them.
+They can see and hear you at all times, and you’ll have a call button in case you need them.

 - An MRI can be really loud.
 We’ll give you earplugs or headphones so you can listen to your favorite music.